e-nastasia/learning-pathways/README.md

 - prompt you to install the recommended extensions if they're not already present;
 - configure code formatting on each save for Rust files.

-If using other editor, open `dna/zomes/courses/code` for Rust zome code and `dna/test` for JS integration tests.
+If using other editor, open `dna/course/zomes/courses/code` for Rust zome code and `dna/course/test` for JS integration tests.

 ### Running the tests or package the DNA
 To be able to run the tests and package the DNA

 1. From the root directory, run `nix-shell`
-2. Navigate to the `dna` folder
+2. Navigate to the `dna/course` folder
 3. Run the `hc test` command OR Run the `hc package` command

 ### Running a UI (or two)